Lexicon

 via Ronald Coase, Oliver Williamson

-Ronald Coase's 1937 insight that the boundary between firm and market depends on the relative cost of internal coordination (hierarchy, management, monitoring) versus external contracting (search, negotiation, enforcement).
-When transaction costs are high, firms absorb activities; when they fall, markets replace hierarchies.
-The agentic economy drives Coasean boundaries inward with unprecedented force: agent-to-agent coordination operates at near-zero transaction costs for cognitive tasks, dissolving the rationale for large firms in domains where the coordination was cognitive rather than physical.
-But for human coordination — judgment, liability, trust-dependent relationships — the boundary persists, producing a bifurcated economy in which some activities are radically disintermediated while others remain stubbornly institutional.
+Coase's 1937 insight: the boundary between firm and market depends on the relative cost of internal coordination (hierarchy, management, monitoring) versus external contracting (search, negotiation, enforcement).
+When transaction costs are high, firms absorb activities; when costs fall, markets replace hierarchies.
+The agentic economy drives Coasean boundaries inward with unprecedented force: agent-to-agent coordination operates at near-zero transaction costs for cognitive tasks, dissolving the rationale for large firms in domains where coordination was cognitive.
+But for human coordination — judgment, liability, trust-dependent relationships — the boundary persists, producing a bifurcated economy.

 Coercive Gradient